-Between 1879 and 1884, this was the town cemetery.
-Its permanent residents include Billy Clanton, Frank McLaury and Tom McLaury, the three men gunned down during the now-infamous Gunfight at the O.K.
+Tombstone opened the “City Cemetery” in 1878.
+The site is the final resting place of at least 250 people.
+The cemetery, later called the “Old City Cemetery,” didn’t pick up its current name, “Boothill Graveyard” until about 1929, when the town first hosted Helldorado Days.
+Its permanent residents include three men — Billy Clanton, Frank McLaury and Tom McLaury — gunned down during the now-infamous Gunfight at the O.K.
 Corral.
 By the 1920s, the cemetery was in dire need of restoration.
 Now restored, the cemetery is one of the city’s main tourist destinations, in part because of its sometimes humorous epitaphs.

 Chattanooga National Cemetery is located near the center of the city of Chattanooga, Tennessee.
 Administered by the United States Department of Veterans Affairs, it encompasses 120.9 acres and has more than 50,000 interments.
 The cemetery was established in 1863, by an order from Major General George Henry Thomas after the Civil War Battles of Chattanooga, as a place to inter Union soldiers who fell in combat.